2019 Special Olympics World Summer Games: Participating nations

+Below is a list of all 195 participating delegations.
+The number of competitors per delegation is indicated in parentheses.

 Marketing

 Logo and branding

 The logo was unveiled on March 25, 2017, during the handover at the closing ceremony of the 2017 Special Olympics World Winter Games in Graz, Austria.
 The logo was projected on the Burj Khalifa in Dubai.
 The logo was inspired by palm fronds woven together in an eastern Arabian cultural technique known in Gulf Arabic as khoos (خوص), with the Special Olympics symbol in a red circle in the middle.